johnrpenner/sunrise/README.md

 you can use it to turn things on in the morning, and turn them off again at night. i currently put the sunrise command in my .bashrc so it runs every time i open a terminal:

-Last login: Sun Sep 22 10:36:30 on ttys000
+Last login: Mon Sep 30 22:51:11 on ttys002
-🌅 7:05  🌃 19:13  🌖 64%
+🌅 7:14  🌃 18:58  🌘 95%
 Death-Star:~ john$

+Version 2.5 Adds Astronimical computation of the Moonphase() which currently seems to work.

+sunrise 9 30 2024 43.6532 -79.3832 -5 4 0  //synodic moonPhase
+sunrise 9 30 2024 43.6532 -79.3832 -5 4 1  //astronomical moonPhase

-Currently in progress — an Astronimical computation of the Moonphase().
-Currently it compiles, but it doenst return compatible results and needs Debugging!!
-Once this is completed, I will make a 2.5 release — which ideally should be built into a macOS BREW command: brew sunrise — this is the goal. 🌅
+Once testing is complete, will build into a macOS BREW command: brew sunrise — this is the goal. 🌅

-peace out 🍃 jrp on toronto island [ September 26, 2024 ]
+peace out 🍃 jrp on toronto island [ September 30, 2024 ]